google/kf/docs/install.md

 kubectl apply -R -f third_party/service-catalog/manifests/catalog/templates
 ```

-## Install kf
+## Install Kf

 Kf has controllers, reconcilers and webhooks that must be installed.
-The kf
+The Kf
 containers and YAML are built nightly from the master branch.
-It can be
+Install the latest
-installed using the following:
+nightly snapshot (note: it does not offer an upgrade path) with:

 ```sh
 kubectl apply -f https://storage.googleapis.com/artifacts.kf-releases.appspot.com/nightly-builds/releases/release-latest.yaml